xLightsSequencer/xLights/README.txt

    -- bug (gil)     Fix effect slider not responding after effect was moved up or down a row.
    -- bug (gil)     Fix bug where effect align start times or end times failed to work.
-   -- enh (gil)     Add 2 new effect alignment options -- enh (dkulp)   Allow reverse order for SubModel node ranges (10-5 intead of 5-10).
+   -- enh (gil)     Add 2 new effect alignment options -- enh (dkulp)   Allow reverse order for SubModel node ranges (10-5 instead of 5-10).
 Fixes #852 -- enh (keith)   Rework sequence elements dialog box to get rid of the add window and make everything drag and -- enh (keith)   Rework xlights/LOR/Vixen import mapping dialog to use drag and drop mapping -- bug (keith)   Fix out of order universe handling in falcon controller upload